nightscout/trio-docs/docs/EN/Analyze/EvaluateCR.md

 ## Evaluate CR

 :::{warning}
 <i>This is not medical advice.
-Please understand the changes you are making and always be sure to exercise caution.
+It is important to understand your changes and always exercise caution.
 When in doubt, consult your diabetes care team for settings guidance.</i>
 :::

 ### Before Adjusting CR

 With Open-iAPS, there is a reduced requirement for precise carb entries, although some precision will still improve outcomes.
-Some users find it better to overestimate your carb entry and give a  smaller upfront bolus.
+Some users prefer overestimating carb entries and giving a  smaller upfront bolus.
 If you overestimate and bolus for all of it upfront, the algorithm is limited in its ability to adjust insulin needs as they fluctuate following the meal.

-If you have been giving 100% of the needed bolus for meals, it might be best to first try a smaller percentage of that bolus upfront rather than adjusting your CR.
+If you have been giving 100% of the needed bolus for meals, it might be best to first try a smaller percentage upfront rather than adjusting your CR.

 ### Nightscout

 Nightscout (NS) is a valuable resource that provides detailed information for analyzing your settings.
-Nightscout reports and Loopalyzer can be great tools to understand your data.
+Nightscout reports and Loopalyzer can be great tools for understanding your data.

 #### Build Nightscout
 [Instructions to build Nightscout](https://nightscout.github.io/nightscout/new_user/)